Gerald-Ha/HodlEye-Crypto-Price-Tracker/README.md

 ## Upcoming planned changes with the next versions

-- **Portfolio Management**: Track your crypto holdings in real-time with easy-to-read analytics.
 - **Big Movement Alarm**: Alarm function for rapid short or long events.
 - **Android**: Android app with synchronization option to HodlEye Docker (First early alpha already available internally)
 - **HodlEye Notify Alarm with various sound selections and HodlEye Alarms**